 Our training program integrates with Baylor St. Luke's Medical Center, Ben Taub Hospital, Michael E. DeBakey Veterans Affairs Medical Center and The University of Texas MD Anderson Cancer Center.

-Fellows are eligible for infectious diseases boards after two years of training but most choose to do the optional third year so as to have two years dedicated to research and to completing a didactic educational program, such as a masters in public health or a masters in clinical investigation.
+Fellows are eligible for Infectious Diseases Boards after two years of training, but many choose to pursue the optional third year of research and to obtain an advanced degree, such as a Master in Public Health or Master of Science in Clinical Investigation.

 Clinical rotations at each hospital provide experience with the underserved population (Ben Taub Hospital), pre- and post-solid-organ-transplant patients (Baylor St. Luke's Medical Center), patients with cancer and pre- and post-stem-cell-transplant patients (MD Anderson Cancer Center), and veteran patients (Michael E. DeBakey VA Medical Center).
 Each rotation familiarizes the fellow with different approaches to the care of infectious disease patients at our various clinical pavilions.